WorldHealthOrganization/ddcc-trusted-party-reference-implementation/docs/HASHICORPVAULT.md

 To bring the injection to run, you must respect the following steps:

-1) Create an Role Kubernetes Auth Engine
+1) Create a Role Kubernetes Auth Engine
 2) Create an Access Policy which gives minimum read access to the k/v engine path (e.g. postgres/data/fhir)
 3) Link the service account and the policy together in the kubernetes auth role to grant the access to the secrets.